-List of the most popular decentralized exchanges with fees and token listings.
-You can use decentralized exchanges below to trade many tokens based on different blockchains such as Ethereum, EOS, TRON, Waves etc. without giving up control of your cryptocurrencies.
+In this list, you can find the most popular decentralized exchanges in the crypto ecosystem with fees and token listings.
+You can use decentralized exchanges below to trade cryptocurrencies which are based on blockchains such as Ethereum, EOS, TRON and Waves, without giving up control of your cryptocurrencies.

 Ethereum-based decentralized exchanges